lightning/bolts/02-peer-protocol.md

 `sequence` is the sequence number of this input.
 Must be less than 4294967294 (0xFFFFFFFE).
 See BIP125.

-`script_sig` is the scriptSig for the input, with length omitted.
-The `script_sig` for non-P2SH-wrapped inputs will be an empty byte array.

 ### The `tx_add_output` Message